srikanthps/The-Companion/Malgudi-Mixins/lump-jaggery.md

 ⸻

-One evening, after a particularly long story about a crooked clay pot, Anagha stood up, dusted her skirt, and announced that she had to go home before her mother came looking for her.
+One evening, after a particularly long animated story about a monkey that stole mangoes in the village, Anagha stood up, dusted her skirt, and announced that she had to go home before her mother came looking for her.

 Before leaving, she turned back.